-When he has determined the location, he will insert a slender needle into the area, then feed a microelectrode through the needle and into the nerve for about 90 seconds.
+When he has determined the location, he will insert a slender needle into the area.
+He will then feed a microelectrode through the needle and into the nerve for about 90 seconds.
 A specific radio frequency will be transmitted through the electrode, sending just enough heat (90 degrees Celsius or 194 degrees Fahrenheit) to damage the myelin sheath protecting the sensory nerves.
 This will stop the transmission of pain signals through the nerve.
-This procedure does not damage any of the motor nerves, so there will be no change in the function of the foot.
+This procedure does not damage any of the motor nerves.
+So there will be no change in the function of the foot.

 Safety of Radiofrequency Nerve Ablation

 The long-term result of radiofrequency nerve ablation is the elimination or drastic reduction of heel pain that usually lasts for years.
-In rare cases, the discomfort may return, and a second round or radiofrequency nerve ablation can be performed.
-Electromagnetic nerve ablation is safe and effective, affecting only the nerve or nerves that cause the heel pain.
+In rare cases, the discomfort may return, and a second round of radiofrequency nerve ablation can be performed.
+Electromagnetic nerve ablation is safe and effective.
+It affects only the nerve or nerves that cause heel pain.

 Is Radiofrequency Nerve Ablation an Option for You?